Building a Secure Website in 12 Steps

-February 27, 2024 in SiteLock Research
+November 19, 2025 in SiteLock Research

 1. Keep your website up-to-date

 To help keep your business website or blog secure, it’s important to keep all of your website software up-to-date.
+This includes the core platform, themes, plugins, extensions, and any third-party components that interact with your site.
 If you use a content management system (CMS) such as WordPress, Joomla!, or Drupal, installing any updates they release is a must.
-These updates are designed to correct problems and security flaws in the website software and make it less vulnerable to hackers and cyberattacks.
-Be sure to run these updates as soon as they are released to help protect your site from possible threats.

-2. Scan your site with a website scanner
+2. Use a website security scanner

 3. Use a web application firewall

-A web application firewall (WAF) is a type of firewall that is specifically designed to monitor the traffic that is transmitted to your website server.
-They may be network-based, host-based, or cloud-based.
-If malicious traffic is detected, the WAF will prevent it from accessing your website.
-WAFs can effectively block hacking attempts and filter many kinds of malicious traffic that target web applications, including automated bots, spam, and malware.
+A web application firewall (WAF) is a type of firewall specifically designed to monitor the traffic transmitted to your website server.
+By filtering incoming requests and analyzing patterns of behavior, a WAF helps distinguish legitimate visitors from potentially harmful activity.
+WAFs may be network-based, host-based, or cloud-based, and each option evaluates traffic before it reaches your application.
+If malicious traffic is detected, the Web Application Firewall will prevent it from accessing your website.

-They are also useful in stopping the top attacks websites face today, like cross-site request forgery (CSRF), cross-site scripting (XSS), file inclusion, SQL injection (SQLi), and distributed denial-of-service (DDoS) attacks on your website.
-That said, WAFs can’t protect against all kinds of threats and are best implemented as part of a larger security solution.
+They serve as a critical defense layer against injection-based attacks and attempts to exploit weak user input handling.
+They are also useful in stopping other top attacks websites face today, like cross-site request forgery (CSRF), cross-site scripting (XSS), file inclusion, SQL injection (SQLi), and distributed denial-of-service (DDoS) attacks on your website.

-4. Update your security plugins
+4. Update security plugins

-Any website or blog owner should install security plugins to help monitor their security and protect their website from hacking attempts and malware.
-Typically, plugins work by monitoring and addressing security vulnerabilities and preventing hackers from exploiting them.
 Once you install these add-ons, it’s crucial to keep them updated.
-This is because updates frequently address security vulnerabilities in earlier versions of the plugin.
+Plugin developers frequently release patches that correct newly discovered flaws or improve detection accuracy, and outdated versions may leave your website exposed.
+This is because updates often address security vulnerabilities found in earlier versions of the plugin.
 For this reason, website or blog owners should install plugin updates as soon as they are available, especially if they involve a security or bug fix.

 5. Secure your passwords